Ricky Wong (Hong Kong businessman): Personal life

 Ricky Wong has a daughter and a son with his first wife Helen, with whom he divorced in 2016.
 Wong is engaged to Shirley Yuen, former CEO of the Hong Kong General Chamber of Commerce.

 Wong is also a columnist with articles published in the local free newspapers The Headline and major financial newspaper Hong Kong Economic Times and its free newspaper arm The SkyPost.

 Political Stance and participation

 Wong is usually considered as a centrist, but he was supported by the Liberal Party when running in 2016 Hong Kong legislative election.

 2019–20 Hong Kong protests

 In the initial stages of dispute, Wong suggested a limited relation between the Anti-Extradition Law Amendment Bill and his businesses and refused to comment.
 However, when the dispute were heating up, Wong has asked for government self-control for a few times.

-In 19 July, 35 leaders in business and political sectors, including Wong, urged for actual actions by the government to respond to the voice of the society, such as independent investigation of police violence, in the hope of mediating the worsening situation of Hong Kong.
+On 19 July, 35 leaders in business and political sectors, including Wong, urged for actual actions by the government to respond to the voice of the society, such as independent investigation of police violence, in the hope of mediating the worsening situation of Hong Kong.

-In 9 August, Wong openly criticized for the non-action and lying of police regarding the attacks in North Point and 2019 Yuen Long attack.
+On 9 August, Wong openly criticized for the non-action and lying of police regarding the attacks in North Point and 2019 Yuen Long attack.